-Nostradamus and Trump Predictions 2017: What Did The Famous Psychic See During A Donald Trump Presidency?
+Nostradamus And Trump Predictions 2017: What Did The Famous Psychic See During A Donald Trump Presidency?

-Did Nostradamus have any predictions for the time period of Donald Trump’s ascension to the President of the United States?
+Did Nostradamus have any predictions for the time period of Donald Trump’s ascension to president of the United States?
 Elite Readers is reporting on potential predictions from Nostradamus relating to Trump.
 Below are two quatrains that are believed to be about our current president.

 “The false trumpet concealing madness will cause Byzantium to change its laws.
-From Egypt there will go forth a man who wants the edict withdrawn, changing money and standards.”
+From Egypt there will go forth a man who wants the edict withdrawn, changing money and standards.

 “The trumpet shakes with great discord.
 An agreement broken: lifting the face to heaven the bloody mouth will swim with blood the face anointed with milk and honey lies on the ground.”